What are the Best Soundproof Underlays?

 Noisestop Acoustic Underlay

-The acoustic closed-cell foam and the layer of mass-loaded vinyl incorporated within the Noisestop Acoustic Underlay work perfectly together to improve the impact sound insulation of any floor.
+The acoustic closed-cell foam and the mass-loaded vinyl layer incorporated into the Noisestop Acoustic Underlay work together to improve impact sound insulation for any floor.

 - Reduces impact noise